FChia11/gradstudent/content/authors/admin/_index.md

 title: Francesca Chiaradia
 ---

-I am an incoming Economics PhD student at the [University of St Andrews](https://www.st-andrews.ac.uk/).
+I am a PhD student in Economics at the [University of St Andrews](https://www.st-andrews.ac.uk/).
 I am interested in the study of optimal persuasion and non-Bayesian social learning with an application to food policy.

 I was born and raised in Italy and hold a M.Sc. in Economics from the [University of St Andrews](https://www.st-andrews.ac.uk/) and a M.A.
 (Hons) in Business Management and Economics from the [University of Aberdeen](https://www.abdn.ac.uk/).